betheden/greek-grammar/content/case_dative.rst

 [Note]
   *	The iota (ι) in the first and second singular declension will often subscript because it is a short vowel.
   *	The Nu (ν) in the third declension plural is a movable Nu and may or may not be present.
-  The movabble Nu may be present when (1) it appears at the end of a sentence or (2) when the following word begins with a vowel.
+  The movable Nu may be present when (1) it appears at the end of a sentence or (2) when the following word begins with a vowel.
   However, sometimes it appears when the following word begins with a consonant.  **There is no fixed rule that determines** **when a moveable Nu will be present.
 The reader/translator must be aware that it may or may not be present.**
   [ For example there are early Greek manuscripts that include or exclude the moveable Nu for Acts 20:34 "καὶ τοῖς **οὖσι** μετ' ἐμοῦ